 That fact was never proven more when he became an outstanding rookie player in his native Japan and then made the transition to American baseball and did exactly the same thing all over again.

-As a matter of fact, he’s proven time and again that he’s capable of achieving things that most people can only dream of.
+As a matter of fact, he's proven time and again that he's capable of achieving things that most people can only dream of.
 Playing for Japan from 2013 until 2017, he was named the Japan Series Champ in 2016.
-He then went on to play as a pitcher, hitter and outfileder for the LA Angels in 2018, where he became Rookie of the Year.
+He then went on to play as a pitcher, hitter, and outfielder for the LA Angels in 2018, where he became Rookie of the Year.

-He has a Win/Loss record of 42-15; 624 strikeouts and an ERA of 2.52.
-Ohtani also has a batting average of .286, 45 home runs and 166 RBIs.
+As of 2023, Shohei Ohtani has a Win/Loss record of 7-5; and ERA of 3.50, 139 strikeouts, and his WHIP is 1.12.
+Ohtani also has a batting average of .276, 44 home runs and 95 RBIs.
 In 2021, he was named both an All-Star and an MVP.
-That’s one reason why people have started to collect his rookie cards and it is certainly why a number of them have sold for the amounts that they have.
+That's one reason why people have started to collect his rookie cards, and it is certainly why a number of them have sold for the amounts that they have.

 If you're curious, this is not the other American rookie card in question.
 Instead, it serves as his rookie card from when he played in Japan.
 No serious collector that is a fan of his would consider the collection complete without this very card.
 As you might have guessed, it's fairly hard to get a hold of.